Science, Space

 What is the Roche Limit?

 It is named after Édouard Roche, a French astronomer who first described it in 1848.
-Another concept also named after him is the Roche lobe.
+Another concept also named after him is the Roche lobe, which is especially important in binary star systems.
+In those systems, mass transfer occurs between stars.

 How Does the Roche Limit Work?

 The Roche limit is essentially the distance at which gravity between two objects, such as a planet and a moon, is no longer strong enough to overcome the tidal forces acting on the smaller object.
-These tidal forces are created by the difference in gravitational pull between the near and far sides of the smaller object, and they can cause the object to break apart if they are too strong.
+These tidal forces are created by the difference in gravitational pull between the near and far sides of the smaller object.
+If they are too strong, they can cause the object to break apart.

 When a moon gets too close to its parent planet, it can experience catastrophic consequences due to the Roche limit.
 In some cases, the moon may break apart into rings.
-Saturn’s rings, which lie within the Roche limit, may be one such example, though their exact origin is still debated.
+For example, Saturn’s rings, which lie within the Roche limit, are widely thought to be partially formed from disrupted moons or comets.
+However, their exact origin is still debated and likely involves multiple processes.
+This may include relatively recent formation compared to the age of the Solar System.

 Examples of Objects Affected by the Roche Limit

 The comet Shoemaker-Levy 9 famously broke apart and collided with Jupiter.
 Unusually, this comet was orbiting Jupiter rather than the Sun.
-It got pulled within the Roche limit of Jupiter and the tidal forces pulled it apart in 1992.
+It got pulled within the Roche limit of Jupiter and the tidal forces pulled it apart in 1992 during a close pass.
 The fragments finally collided with Jupiter in 1994.

 Another example is Saturn’s moon, Pan.
 It is a small moon that orbits within the Encke Gap of Saturn’s A Ring.
 Due to its proximity to the planet, Pan is close the Roche limit, and has a distinctive “ravioli-like” shape, which is thought to be partly due to material from Saturn’s rings accreting onto its equator.